Revised Point-Spread Functions for the Atmospheric Imaging Assembly onboard the Solar Dynamics Observatory

 \section{The Diffuse Scattered Light in AIA}

 Diffuse scattered light within the AIA instrument is assumed to be caused by the scattering of photons on the micro-roughness of the mirrors.
-Since the wavelength of the AIA channels is the order of magnitude as the micro-roughness, this scattering is expected to be strong, resulting in a large amount of diffuse medium- to long-distance scattered light.
+Since the wavelength of the AIA channels is the same order of magnitude as the micro-roughness, this scattering is expected to be strong, resulting in a large amount of diffuse scattered light, which is scattered over the entire detector.

 The effect of diffuse scattered light is clearly seen in AIA images that are partially occulted, such as the lunar transits shown in Figure~\ref{fig:tail_problems}.
 The intensities within the lunar-occulted pixels should be zero.
 Thus, any residual intensities measured there are associated with either errors in the instrumental calibration or with diffuse scattered light from the exposed portion of the image into the lunar-occulted portion.